intuiface/intuiface-cdk/libs/core/README.md

     }) count: number): void { } //the parameter
 ```

-### Asset
-TODO : will be done when the custom asset creation will be available
-### Collection
-TODO : will be done when the custom asset creation will be available
-### Inject
-TODO : will be done when the custom asset creation will be available
-### DoNotInjectMethod
-TODO : will be done when the custom asset creation will be available

 ## Types
 We included different types for properties and parameters :
 - Color